Samuel Ringgold (congressman)

-Life and career
+Early life and career

-Born in Chestertown, Maryland, Ringgold received limited schooling, then moved to Washington County, Maryland, where he farmed and served on the vestry of Saint John's Church at Hagerstown, Maryland.
+Samuel Ringgold was born in Chestertown, Maryland, the second son of Thomas Ringgold V, a merchant, revolutionary and slave trader and Mary Galloway Ringgold.
+Ringgold's father died young.
+After his father's death, Ringgold's mother relocated her children, Thomas Ringgold VI, Samuel, Benjamin, Tench and Anna Maria to Washington County, Maryland, where her family owned considerable landholdings that would later become the Fountain Rock plantation.

+Plantation and political life

+In contrast to his forebears, who were known as merchants and long time denizens of Maryland's Eastern Shore, Samuel Ringgold grew up in a landed, agrarian setting in Maryland's interior, outside of Hagerstown, Maryland.
+At Fountain Rock, the family grew corn and wheat, eventually becoming one of the largest slave holding plantations in all of Maryland.

+As a young man, Samuel would serve on the vestry of the local Saint John's Church.
 By the time he was 25 he was elected to the Maryland House of Delegates (1795) and later served in the Maryland State Senate (1801–1806).

-He was a member of the U.S. House of Representatives, representing the fourth district of Maryland from October 15, 1810, to March 3, 1815.
+Later, he became a member of the U.S. House of Representatives, representing the fourth district of Maryland from October 15, 1810, to March 3, 1815; he previously ran for this seat while a state delegate in 1796.
 Ringgold's military career included serving during the War of 1812, and serving as a brigadier general in the Maryland militia.
 He was again elected to the House of Representatives and served from March 4, 1817 to March 3, 1821.

+After leaving Congress, Ringgold returned to his estate, Fountain Rock, which hosted the Chapel in the Woods and now is the site of Saint James School.
+Founded in 1842, today Saint James is one of the oldest Episcopal boarding schools in the United States.

+Personal and family life

-His first wife, Maria, was the daughter of Gen. John Cadwalader, who served in the Continental Army in the Revolutionary War.
+Ringgold married his first wife Maria on May 3, 1792 in Philadelphia.
+Maria, was the daughter of Gen. John Cadwalader, who served in the Continental Army in the Revolutionary War.
 She died in 1811.
-Two years later, Samuel Ringgold married Marie Antoinette Hay, the mother of five of Ringgold's 11 children.
+Two years later, Samuel Ringgold married Marie Antoinette Hay, a granddaughter of James Monroe at the White House.
+She would become the mother to five of Ringgold's 11 children.
 Marie Antoinette Hay was the daughter of George Hay, U.S Attorney for the District of Virginia, who represented the Government in prosecuting Aaron Burr for treason.
 George Hay's second wife was Eliza Kortright Monroe, a daughter of President Monroe, and was step-mother to Marie Antoinette Hay.
-After Samuel Ringold's death Marie married a Robert Mackey Tidball.
+After Samuel Ringgold's death Marie married a Robert Mackey Tidball.

-After he left Congress, Ringgold returned to his estate, Fountain Rock, which hosted the Chapel in the Woods and now is the site of Saint James School.
-Founded in 1842, Saint James is one of the oldest Episcopal boarding schools in the United States.
-He died in Frederick, Maryland, and is buried in Fountain Rock Cemetery, near Hagerstown, Maryland.
+Samuel Ringgold died in Frederick, Maryland, and is buried in Fountain Rock Cemetery, near Hagerstown, Maryland.

-Ringgold's children